PTDC Planning To Establish TIC At Gwadar Airport For Tourists - UrduPoint

 PTDC Planning To Establish TIC At Gwadar Airport For Tourists

-Talking to APP here on Monday, a PTDC official said the establishment of TIC would provide comprehensive information to tourists thronging to Pakistan from various countries to enjoy the beauty of recreational sites of Balochistan province.
+Talking to APP, a PTDC official said the establishment of TIC would provide comprehensive information to tourists thronging to Pakistan from various countries to enjoy the beauty of recreational sites of Balochistan province.

 He highlighted the growing significance of Gwadar as a tourist destination, attracting visitors from across the country and around the world.